 - The secretariat is responsible for the administration and management of the Association under the Executive Board.

-The Association can set up the branches (of countries, regions etc.), subgroups (of seminars/labs, academic years etc.) and committees in order to achieve its purpose.
+The Association can set up the branches (of countries, regions etc.), groups (of seminars/labs, departments/programs/majors/, academic years, occupational fields etc.) and committees in order to achieve its purpose.

 - Alumni expenses shall be managed through membership fees, donations and other incomes.